-After a difficult year the following Summer I experienced freedom!
+Following a difficult year that Summer… freedom!
 Throughout my first year at Newton Park I had occasionally hitch –hiked home, mostly with Sue.
 Sue and Paul were my only real friends (they met again in later life and married).

 We were restless anyway so Ian, his friend Bruce and my old school friend Jenny travelled around Norfolk for a few days sleeping rough.
 The Norfolk coast is crumbling away and on our most memorable night we stayed in an empty hotel on the cliff edge.
 There was a sheer drop from its cracked front step to the beach below.
 The next night we slept in someone’s garden on the outskirts of Norwich and woke to the sound of a lawn mower approaching in ever increasing circles.